Galileo1/Wardarobeapp/README.md

 # Wardarobeapp
 Crowdfire
 I have used calabash to demostrate the automation that can happen on this app.
-This is not the best apprach but in given time I want to prove that the app can be automated using any automation framework.
+This is not the best approach but in given time I want to prove that the app can be automated using any automation framework.
 To run -
 1. Navigative to CalabashAutomation folder
 2. Open CLI